Eyobed9/EtCom/README.md

 EtCom is Ethiopia’s trusted e-commerce platform connecting registered farmers and local shops with customers across the country.

+## Features

+- Displaying paginated list of products
+- Filtering products by category
+- API endpoints for products and categories
+- Expanded product details
+- Responsive design for mobile and desktop
+- Additional feature:
+    * Add to cart functionality
+    * User authentication and profile management
+    * Order history and tracking

 ## Getting Started

 First, run the development server: